allisonvp/allisonvp/README.md

 ### Hi there 👋

-   I'm Allison, a Full-Stack Engineer with exceptional programming, debugging and problem-solving skills in order to guarantee the overall quality of a product.
+   I'm Allison, a Software Engineer with exceptional programming, debugging and problem-solving skills in order to guarantee the overall quality of a product.
 Self-  taught, and fast learner who works efficiently in a team.
    Interested in developing and managing projects using agile methodologies to ensure an excellent user experience, exceed company goals and improve full-stack developer skills.